xiongdl/ChipArch/README.md

   - Website: https://maestro.ece.gatech.edu/docs/build/html/tutorials.html
 - 2021 ISCA - Sparse Tensor Accelerators: Abstraction and Modeling.
 (MIT, NVIDIA)
   - Website: https://accelergy.mit.edu/sparse_tutorial.html

-# Insight
-- 2024 ISSCC - Semiconductor Industry: Present & Future.
-(TSMC)
-  - Takeaways:
-    - Continued advanced technology scaling: new device architecture (CFET), low dimensional channel materials.
-    - Essential design-technology co-optimization (DTCO): extract maximum values by tailoring technology definition (standard logic cell, SRAM, etc).
-    - Essential system-technology co-optimization (STCO): logic integration (2.5D + 3D integration), memory bandwidth (memory + logic), specially for power delivery (voltage regulator integration), specially for interconnect speed (OE on substrate).
-- 2024 ISSCC - Computing in the Era of Generative AI.
-(NVIDIA)
-  - Takeaways:
-    - Being an early adopter is hard and uncomfortable but I encourge you to believe it can pay off.
-    - The most important lesson is not expect immediate miracles.
-You have to be persistent, especially if you're trying a new era.
-    - Instead, believe that AI will fundamentally transform the semiconductor industry and your business.

 # Survey
 - Commercial AI Accelerators Survey from MIT Lincoln Laboratory Supercomputing Center.